 Flax or chia seeds

-2. Add the toppings and enjoy!
+2. Add your toppings of choice and enjoy!